-The Middle Clinical Experience in the curriculum further integrates clinical and necessary science and humanities experiences in more complex settings and to a greater depth.
-The learning society scholar groups of the Early Clinical Experience continue once a week in the Middle Clinical Experience in support of the weekly programmed large group content.
-The clinical experiences of the Middle Clinical Experience are more varied than in the Early Clinical Experience but still have their own goals and objectives supported by a weekly rotation based small group precepted by faculty.
+The 30 week Middle Clinical Experience in the curriculum further integrates clinical and necessary science and humanities experiences to a greater depth and with students in varied clinical settings.
+The learning society scholar groups of the Early Clinical Experience continue once a week in the Middle Clinical Experience in support of the weekly-programmed content.
+Students continue to participate in simulation every week, which integrate clinical skills and necessary sciences.
+They participate in necessary science laboratory experiences and their curriculum continues to be programmed utilizing Chief Complaints and Concerns end-competencies.
+The clinical experiences of the Middle Clinical Experience include 12 clinical rotations (Adult Wards, Care Management and Social Work, Emergency Medicine, Newborn Service, Nursing, Nutrition, Palliative Care and Pain, Pediatric Wards, Pharmacy, Physical Therapy, Respiratory Therapy, Women's Health) each of which have their own goals and objectives supported by a weekly rotation-based small group precepted by faculty.